gitorko/gitorko.github.io/source/_posts/Design-Patterns.md

 ### 3. Chain of Responsibility Pattern

-Chain of responsibility pattern is used when a request from client is passed to a chain of objects to process them
+Chain of responsibility pattern is used when a request from client is passed to a chain of objects to process them.

+{% asset_img chainofresponsibility-pattern-visual.PNG %}

 ```java
 import lombok.AllArgsConstructor;